-Vaginal Leiomyoma in a 5 Year Old Bitch- a Case Report
+Vaginal Leiomyoma in a 5 Year Old-Crossbred Rottweiller Female dogBitcha Case Report

-3 ABSTRACT
+4 ABSTRACT

-- 4 Aims: To describe a vaginal leiomyoma in a five year old cross female bitch and - 5 its surgical management by episiotomy - 6 Case presentation: A five year old cross breed dog bitch was presented to Aliyu - 7 Jodi Veterinary clinic sokoto-Nigeria with complaint with complaint of hanging - 8 mass from the vaginal wall.
-Physical examination revealed a hard, firm, round - 9 nodular lesion on the left lateral vaginal wall caudal to the cervix and anterior to - the urethral orifice extending caudally to a few centimeters away from the left - vulval wall causing a gross distension of the vulval skin. - Discussion: Haematology and Histopathology result revealed normal PCV and - leiomyoma.
-The animal was anaesthetized and the treatment was achieved by - surgical excision of the mass via an episiotomy - 15 Conclusion: this case presents a rare case of vaginal leiomyoma in a five year old - bitch.
-The management of this condition should be through surgical excision and
+- 5 Aims: To describe a vaginal leiomyoma in a five year old crossbred female bitch - 6 dog and its surgical management by episiotomy - 7 Case presentation: A five year old cross-breed female dog bitch-was presented to - 8 Aliyu Jodi Veterinary clinic sokoto-Nigeria with complaint with complaint of - 9 muscular tissue hanging mass protruding out from the vaginal wall.
+Physical - examination revealed a hard, firm, round nodular lesion on the left lateral vaginal - wall caudal to the cervix and anterior to the urethral orifice extending caudally to a - 12 few centimeters away from the left vulval wall causing a gross distension of the - 13 vulval skin. - 14 Discussion: Haematology and Histopathology result revealed normal PCV and - leiomyoma.
+The animal was anaesthetized and the treatment was achieved by - surgical excision of the mass via an episiotomy

-- or radiation therapy if removal of tumor and or its metastic foci is not possible. - Surgical excision was carried out with no post- operative complication. - 19 Keywords: dog, Vagina, leiomyoma, episiotomy
+Conclusion: The article this case presents a rare case of vaginal leiomyoma in a five year old bitchfemale dog.
+The management of this condition could be should be either through surgical excision and or radiation therapy if removal of tumor and or its metastic foci is not possible. -Surgical excision was carried out with no post- operative complication in present case.-

+Keywords: Delog, Vagina, Leiomyoma, Eepisiotomy